National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Britni Tokotch, 727-824-5305.End Further Info End Preamble Start Supplemental Information

 The Caribbean queen conch fishery is managed under the Fishery Management Plan for Queen Conch Resources of Puerto Rico and the USVI (FMP).
 The FMP was prepared by the Caribbean Fishery Management Council (Council), and is implemented through regulations at 50 CFR part 622 under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).

 Amendment 1 to the FMP (70 FR 62073, Oct.
-28, 2005), prohibited fishing for and possession of Caribbean queen conch in or from the Caribbean EEZ, except during October through June in the area east of 64°34′ W. longitude, which includes Lang Bank east of St. Croix, USVI (this area will subsequently be referred to as Lang Bank).
+28, 2005), prohibited fishing for and possession of Caribbean queen Start Printed Page 3597conch in or from the Caribbean EEZ, except during October through June in the area east of 64°34′ W. longitude, which includes Lang Bank east of St. Croix, USVI (this area will subsequently be referred to as Lang Bank).
 Amendment 1 was intended to reduce fishing mortality and help rebuild the overfished stock of Caribbean queen conch.

 According to the NMFS Report on the Status of the U.S. Fisheries for 2008, Caribbean queen conch continues to be overfished and is undergoing overfishing.
 Additional management measures are therefore needed to prevent additional fishing pressure on the queen conch resource.